Il Marzocco: History and profile

 Il Marzocco was launched in 1896, and the first issue appeared on 2 February 1996.
-The founders were brothers Angelo and Adolfo Orvieto, and the headquarters of Il Marzocco was in Florence.
+Angelo and Adolfo Orvieto founded the magazine that was headquartered in Florence.
 The magazine advocated the aestheticist approach of Gabriele D'Annunzio and an antipositivist stance until 1899.
 Then it supported pure literature and art opposing the decorative literature.
-In the period 1911–1914 Il Marzocco rarely featured literary work and became a political publication supporting the nationalism and war interventionism.
+The articles covered in the magazine appeared with photographic images.
+In the period 1911–1914 Il Marzocco rarely featured literary work becoming a political publication.
+It advocated the nationalism and war interventionism.
 Following the end of World War I and the start of fascist rule in Italy the magazine managed to remain untouched and was not affected from the negative effects of the press laws dated 1926.

 As of 1926 Adolfo Orvieto was the editor-in-chief of Il Marzocco which was published on a weekly basis.
 Ada Negri, Sibilla Aleramo and Enrico Corradini were among the contributors.
-The former published an article in Il Marzocco to support the right of single women to give birth children.
+One of Ada Negri's articles supported the right of single women to give birth children.
 Corradini served as the director of the magazine and also, published political comments when he was not a well-known figure in politics.
 Il Marzocco praised Émile Zola as a genuine hero of modernism.
-The magazine folded in 1932.
+Irish writer James Joyce sent a letter to Adolfo Orvieto, then director of Il Marzocco, in June 1913 and asked him to publish his article on Daniel Defoe in the magazine.
+Joyce's article was not accepted for publication probably due to its anti-British sentiment.
+Because Il Marzocco had significant numbers of British subscribers.

-The issues of Il Marzocco were digitized by the National Library of Italy in Rome.
+Il Marzocco folded in 1932.
+Its issues were digitized by the National Library of Italy in Rome.